Mikhail04Short/Study/README.md

 # Study
-Hi there.
+Hi there!
 I like Html,Css and Javascript.